delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ## Assignment 2 Tasks

+Task deliverables will be submitted to D2L.
+A Dropbox will be created for each team once team membership has been decided.

 ### Task 1: Create a GitHub Project

 - Someone from your team must create a private GitHub repository.